What Affects the Resale Value of My Home?

-Regardless of the square footage of the house, the configuration of the rooms plays an important role in establishing resale value.
-For example, bedrooms and bathrooms with poor layout or functionality could negatively impact the value of the property.
+Regardless of the house's square footage, the rooms' configuration is important in establishing resale value.
+For example, bedrooms and bathrooms with poor layout or functionality could negatively impact the property's value.

-Homebuyers typically want 3 or more bedrooms, according to NAR.
-Likewise, be careful when purchasing a home that is too large, because this could be too much for homebuyers to handle.
+Homebuyers typically want three or more bedrooms, according to NAR.
+Likewise, be careful when purchasing a home that is too large because this could be too much for homebuyers to handle.

 Here are some common items that will usually raise the resale value: